baseplace-se/particles/README.md

 # TODO
 * Improve close to goal accuracy.
 When particles are close to goal they miss their goal.
+* Some particles passes through blocks.
+I think they have to much speed.
+Fix this.
+Collision detection and bounce.
+* Already spawned particles get trapped in blocked off areas.
+Kill particles that doesnt move for a while.
+* Fix the monsterous movementgrid algorithm
+* Publish app on github

 # Questions/Learnings